British Armed Forces Federation: Status and governance

 As it exists primarily for the benefit of the members of a profession, BAFF is not a registered charity.
 The Steering Group which took BAFF to formation stated that the Federation would "not seek to supplant the role of any existing charity or other agency involved in service welfare."

 Neither is BAFF a trade union.
 The Steering Group seemed at pains to stress that the organisation would not be a trade union.
-In any case, although Regular service personnel are permitted by Queen's Regulations to join civilian trade unions or professional associations in order to enhance their trade skills and professional knowledge and as an aid to resettlement, armed forces personnel are specifically excluded from the definition of "workers" for the purposes of British trade union legislation.
+In any case, although Regular service personnel are permitted by King's Regulations to join civilian trade unions or professional associations in order to enhance their trade skills and professional knowledge and as an aid to resettlement, armed forces personnel are specifically excluded from the definition of "workers" for the purposes of British trade union legislation.
 A body set up to represent such personnel cannot, therefore, register as a trade union under the Trade Union and Labour Relations (Consolidation) Act 1992.

 BAFF is registered with the Information Commissioner as a data controller, under its Company name BAFF (2006) Ltd and the operating name "British Armed Forces Federation".
 BAFF is regulated by the UK Ministry of Justice in respect of regulated claims management activities.

 BAFF is managed by an elected Executive Council of 15 members.